kevinwang930/kevinwang930.github.io/content/post/java/tomcat.md

 ### Engine
 Engine represents request processing pipeline for a specific service.
-As a Service may have multiple Connectors, the Engine receives and processes all reqeusts from these connectors, handling the response back to the appropriate connector for transmission to the client.
+As a Service may have multiple Connectors, the Engine receives and processes all requests from these connectors, handling the response back to the appropriate connector for transmission to the client.

 ### Host
 A Host is a Container that represents a virtual host in the catalina servlet engine.